 Children under 16 and adults who don’t pay income tax can pay up to £2,880 net into a pension this tax year.
 With the automatic tax relief top up, the maximum invested will be £3,600.

-If both your threshold income is less than £200,000 and your adjusted income is less than £240,000, you’ll get tax relief on all payments until you reach the £40,000 annual allowance limit.
-If these limits are exceeded, then an annual taper will come into play.
+If both your threshold income is less than £200,000 and your adjusted income is less than £260,000, you’ll get tax relief on all contributions made into your pensions until you reach the £60,000 annual allowance limit.
+If your total income exceeds these limits, then an annual taper will come into play.

 You can pay in more than your annual income if you've rolled over any of your allowance.

 The exact amount of tax you’ll pay depends on your total annual income and your tax rate.
-If you’re not sure about the tax relief you’re eligible to receive, we recommend you speak to a tax adviser, accountant or take a look at gov.uk.
+If you’re not sure about the tax relief you’re eligible to receive, speak to a tax adviser, accountant or take a look at gov.uk.